Bernese Mountain Dog Club Of Great Britain

 - to protect the interest of the breed and to assist members wherever possible in matters relating to the breed.

 - THE CLUB: shall consist of a Patron, President, Chairman, Hon.
 Secretary, Hon.
 Treasurer, a Committee of twelve and an unlimited number of members whose names and addresses shall be kept by the Membership Secretary.
 The Chairman, Hon Secretary and Hon Treasurer shall be designated Officers of the Club.
-The Society must maintain an up to date list of members and their addresses and make this available for inspection if so requested by members of the Society or by the Kennel Club.
+The Society must maintain an up to date list of members’ names and their addresses and make the list of names available for inspection if so requested by members of the Society or by the Kennel Club.

 - The Annual General Meeting (AGM) may award Life Membership in recognition of extended and/or exceptional service to the club or breed.
 This award to be the highest honour the club can extend and Life Members, (and joint members on their membership at the time of the award), will receive free annual membership during the lifetime of that life member.